Skip to Content

 For vegan diners, Bold Rock usually has a Beyond Burger option, and find sharables including buffalo wings, fried okra, and loaded fries.

-Bold Rock also has a large cidery near the Asheville airport.
-Find a large indoor taproom and outdoor beer garden with a food truck, Bold Bites Mobile Kitchen.
+• Bold Rock also has a cidery location near the Asheville airport.
+Find a large indoor taproom and outdoor beer garden with a food truck, Bold Bites Mobile Kitchen

 Twisted Laurel Restaurant Weaverville North Carolina with chicken sandwich on a gluten free bun on plate with chipsPin

-Twisted Laurel is a go-to Asheville brunch place if you are craving a local craft beer selection, cocktails, and sandwiches.
+For the best Sunday brunch in Asheville, head just 10 minutes north of the city into Weaverville.
+Twisted Laurel is a go-to spot if you are craving a local craft beer selection, cocktails, and sandwiches.

-We prefer the Weaverville location when we wish to escape the Downtown crowds.
-Weaverville has plenty of things to do including a dog park bar, lake, and shops.
+The Weaverville location is terrific for escaping those Downtown AVL crowds, and Weaverville has plenty of things to do including a dog park bar, lake, and shops.

 Twisted Laurel | Downtown Asheville 130 College St, Asheville, NC 28801 | Weaverville 10A S Main St, Weaverville, NC 28787